fkie-cad/Logprep/README.md

 `(docker exec -i kafka /opt/kafka/bin/kafka-console-producer.sh --bootstrap-server 127.0.0.1:9092 --topic consumer) < exampledata/input_logdata/test_input.jsonl`

-Once the events have been processed for the first time, the new indices *processed*, *sre* and *pseudonyms* should be available in Kibana.
+Once the events have been processed for the first time, the new indices *processed*, *sre* and *pseudonyms* should be available in Opensearch Dashboards.

 The environment can be stopped via `docker-compose down`.